chanedwin/pydistinct/README.md

  16  2  9  2 10  6 21 26 12  4 11 20 25]
 smoothed_jackknife_estimator(sequence)
 >>> 74.99998801158523    # ground truth : 95 unique words in the poem

+# if you know the population size or the ratio of population size to sample size

 ```

 ## Installation